The Pacific Age

-The Pacific Age is the seventh studio album by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 29 September 1986 by Virgin Records.
-It was the last of two OMD albums produced by Stephen Hague, after Crush (1985).
+The Pacific Age is the seventh studio album by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 29 September 1986 by Virgin Records.
+It was the last of two OMD studio albums produced by Stephen Hague, after Crush (1985).
 The record exhibits the same refined production values as its predecessor while venturing into the realm of mid-1980s sophisti-pop, retreating further from the group's experimental beginnings.

 Working under increasing record label pressure and weathering a creative drought, the band committed each new song to the album with limited deliberation.
-The Pacific Age met with a largely negative reaction from British critics, but has received acclaim in a number of North American publications.
+The Pacific Age met with largely negative reviews, but has received some favourable attention in retrospective album listings.
 It was a Top 20 entry in the UK, Canada and New Zealand, as well as in multiple European countries.
 Lead single "(Forever) Live and Die" became the group's second Top 20 hit in the US.

 Recording sessions for The Pacific Age were fraught with conflict and debauchery.
 It would be the last OMD studio album for five years, and the last to feature co-founder Paul Humphreys until 2010's History of Modern.
-The record has been dismissed by the band, with frontman Andy McCluskey calling it OMD's "musical nadir".
+The record is held in low esteem by OMD, with frontman Andy McCluskey calling it the band's "musical nadir".

 Background

-Despite the gruelling recording and promotion schedule for predecessor Crush (1985), OMD's American label, A&M Records, wanted a new album as soon as possible in order to capitalise on the success of 1986 hit single "If You Leave" (from the John Hughes film Pretty in Pink).
+Despite the gruelling recording and promotion schedule for predecessor Crush (1985), OMD's American label, A&M Records, wanted a new studio album as soon as possible in order to capitalise on the success of 1986 hit single "If You Leave" (from the John Hughes film Pretty in Pink).
 Afforded only two months to write a record, the band continued their focus on breaking the US market with more accessible pop material, while restricting the experimental tendencies of their earlier work.
 The group again collaborated with producer Stephen Hague, albeit with the addition of his engineer, Tom Lord-Alge.
 This ensemble worked out of Studio de la Grande Armée in Paris, building upon the band's earlier recordings at Liverpool's Amazon Studios.

 OMD committed each new song to The Pacific Age with limited deliberation, while relying on some recent compositions for other projects.
 "We Love You" had been written for the film Playing for Keeps (1986).
 "Goddess of Love" was the group's original contribution to Pretty in Pink, but a rewrite of the film's climax rendered the track unsuitable (hence the creation of "If You Leave").
 The band reworked the song for inclusion on the album, including rewriting the lyric.
 One older track, "Southern" (which sampled Martin Luther King Jr.'s final speech in 1968), was included after failing to make the cut for Crush.
 Despite A&M's wishes, the group neglected to include "If You Leave" on the record.